Test Runner (Twister)

 ../../_images/fixtures.svg

 Fixtures can also be provided via twister command option --fixture, this option can be used multiple times and all given fixtures will be appended as a list.
-And the given fixtures will be assigned to all boards, this means that all boards set by current twister command can run those testcases which request the same fixtures.
+And the given fixtures will be assigned to all boards, this means that all boards set by current twister command can run those test scenarios which request the same fixtures.

 Notes